samyipsh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: UC13 Untag persons**

+**MSS**

+1. User requests to list persons
+2. NetworkUS shows a list of persons
+3. User requests to untag a specific tag from the specific persons in the list
+4. NetworkUS untags a specific tag from the specific persons in the list

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+A given index or the tag is invalid.
+    * 3a1.
+NetworkUS shows an error message.

+      Use case resumes at step 2.

+**Use case: UC14 Untag all displayed persons**

+**MSS**

+1. User requests to list persons
+2. NetworkUS shows a list of persons
+3. User requests to untag a specified tag from all persons in the list
+4. NetworkUS untags a specified tag from all persons in the list

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given tag is invalid.
+    * 3a1.
+NetworkUS shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given tag is not present.
+    * 3b1.
+NetworkUS shows an error message.

+      Use case resumes at step 2.

+**Use case: UC15 replace tag for all displayed persons**

+**MSS**

+1. User requests to list persons
+2. NetworkUS shows a list of persons
+3. User requests to replace a specified tag from all persons in the list with a new tag
+4. NetworkUS replaces a specified tag from all persons in the list with a new tag

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The specified tag to be replaced or new tag is invalid.
+    * 3a1.
+NetworkUS shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The specified tag to be replaced is not present.
+    * 3b1.
+NetworkUS shows an error message.

+      Use case resumes at step 2.

+**Use case: UC16 View Github/LinkedIn page of the person**

+**MSS**

+1. User requests to list persons
+2. NetworkUS shows a list of persons
+3. User requests to view the Github/LinkedIn page of the person in the list
+4. NetworkUS show the Github/LinkedIn page of the person

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+Github/LinkedIn of the person is emptied
+    * 3a1.
+NetworkUS shows an error message.

+      Use case resumes at step 2.

+**Use case: UC17 View list of created aliases**

+**MSS**

+1. User requests to view the list of created aliases
+2. NetworkUS shows the list of created aliases

+    Use case ends.

+**Extensions**

+* 2a.
+User has no created any alias.

+  Use case ends.

+**Use case: UC18 Delete an alias**

+**MSS**

+1. User requests to display list of aliases
+2. NetworkUS shows a list of aliases
+3. User requests to delete a specific alias
+4. NetworkUS deletes the alias

+    Use case ends.

+* 3a.
+The given alias is invalid or not present.
+    * 3a1.
+NetworkUS shows an error message.

+      Use case resumes at step 3.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.